-Upon request, the School discloses education records, without prior consent, to officials of another school district in which a student seeks or intends to enroll. -
+Upon request, the School will make a reasonable attempt to notify the parent or eligible student of a records request by officials of another school district in which a student seeks or intends to enroll.

 (4) The right to file a complaint with the U.S. Department of Education concerning alleged failures by the school to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA are: